Tribal Economic Diversity Fund

 The Tribal Economic Diversity Fund makes awards to business enterprises owned by a federally recognized Indian tribe or businesses owned by an enrolled member(s) of a federally recognized Indian tribe in RDC service area for critical technical services and equipment.
 Awards are made on a competitive basis and are intended to provide services to tribal business entities that allow the company to diversify revenue, leverage other investments, create new jobs and/or put systems in place that lead to growth.

-Important Dates: The application process for the 2021 annual round of Tribal Economic Diversity
+Important Dates: The application process for this year's Tribal Economic Diversity Fund will open

 2021 Award Size: $1,000 to $8,000